estructura-app-vue

 └── validation.js

 Remember that these are examples of folders you will commonly find.
-It does not mean that you have to have all of them by obligation.
+It doesn’t mean you have to have all of them by obligation.

 Public Folder